nedcloud-blackchain/USDI/contrib/macdeploy/README.md

 make deploy
 ```

-When complete, it will have produced `Blackcoin-More.dmg`.
+When complete, it will have produced `USDI.dmg`.

 ## SDK Extraction